paulfioravanti/steno-dictionaries/dictionaries/code.md

 If you want to see an example of coding with steno in action, check out the following videos I have made:

+- [Build a real-time Twitter clone with steno using LiveView and Phoenix 1.6][]
 - [Rails 7: The Steno Demo][]

 ---